 Eyes On Your Own Money

-The other night my family did something so 2019.
-We went out.
-Together.
-In public!
-Specifically, we attended a school function, live and in person.
+Remember that first public event you went to after covid restrictions were less confining?
+I remember the freedom we felt, spring of 2021 when finally were allowed to attended a school function, live and in person.
 Being able to watch my daughter perform with her class's music program for the first time in over a year—no live stream or Zoom required—felt truly amazing.

 We anxiously arrived at the school and were thrilled to greet other parents and settle on a bench next to close friends.
 The show started out great—kindergarten through third graders took the stage to sing and dance, joyfully raising their sweet young voices in heartfelt worship (it's a local Christian school).
 The kids were adorable in their dress clothes, the music was catchy, and they all knew the songs!
 All was going perfectly, except…